• Skip to primary navigation

 Can you use orange juice instead of orange extract?

-Yes, but you will want to add at least 2 tbsp of juice and any extra zest that you can get from the orange.
-Extract is concentrated and so you don’t need much, but adding too much orange juice to substitute could end up making the batter too runny.
+Yes, but you will want to add at least 2 tablespoon of juice and any extra zest that you can get from the orange.
+Extract is concentrated and so you don't need much, but adding too much orange juice to substitute could end up making the batter too runny.

 How to cut scones into wedges?